Complete Guide to Cap Table

 Managing the Cap Table

-At first your company’s cap table will be relatively simple, with a list of the founders and their shareholding.
+At first your cap table will be relatively simple, with a list of the founders and their shareholding.
 This organized table will clearly show who the founders are, the number of shares they have, and what percentage they own of the company.
-It will also include the number of outstanding shares in the company.
+It will also include the number of outstanding shares.

 The first few rows of your table should include: